-On October 24, 2005, Francisco Flores delivered the following remarks in Grand Rapids, Mich., at the Acton Institute's annual dinner.
+On October 24, 2005, Francisco Flores delivered the following remarks in Grand Rapids, Michigan, at the Acton Institute's annual dinner.
 Mr. Flores, president of El Salvador from 1999-20004, is the founder of the America Libre Institute, a Washington-based think tank.
-In his speech, Mr. Flores recounts the amazing story of El Salvador's reconstruction from the ruins of war and natural disaster, and the process of raising up an entire nation from the depths of hopelessness.
+In his speech, Mr. Flores recounts the amazing story of El Salvador's reconstruction from the ruins of war and natural disaster and the process of raising up an entire nation from the depths of hopelessness.

 Allow me to express my congratulations to the members of the Acton Institute for this celebration of their fifteenth year of successfully furthering the ideals of democracy and freedom and to you, Father Sirico, and the organizers of this event, my gratitude for the opportunity to share the Salvadoran experience.

 Though it is not usual, ladies and gentlemen, in a forum dedicated to the values that should inspire public policy to address one's subject from a personal perspective, my life work is so intertwined with Salvadoran history – and my own personal beliefs – that I will ask you to allow me a few remarks concerning the historical context of my experience.
 These remarks will shed some light on the personal convictions that have animated my life work before presenting to you our new project: The America Libre Institute.

 In the 1970s, the more radical sectors of the communist movement decided that conditions were ripe for an armed insurgency in El Salvador.
 These isolated groups were greatly stimulated by the Sandinista victory in 1979 in neighboring Nicaragua.
 A year later, under the direct command of the Castro regime, the approval of the Soviet Union, and the logistical support of the Sandinistas, the various guerrilla movements were integrated under a unified movement.
 The FMLN was officially born in Havana in 1980.